koskinev/koskinev.github.io/posts/atomic_rng.md

 }
 ```

-Unlike [`rand::random`](https://docs.rs/rand/latest/rand/fn.random.html) function, our version doesn't initialize a new PRNG every time you call it.
+Unlike [`rand::random`](https://docs.rs/rand/latest/rand/fn.random.html), our version doesn't initialize a new PRNG every time you call it.
 Instead, it uses a single PRNG with *static* state.
 The idea is to store the state of the PRNG as an atomic value, so you can access it from anywhere and update it without needing mutable access.

 ## The wyrand PRNG